joseguilherme-dev/joseguilherme-dev/README.md

 I love web and mobile development, both back-end and front-end!

 Currently especializing in back-end development around the **TypeScript/JavaScript** ecosystem.<br/>
-Lot of experience using React and Django (Python) to build API's integrated with responsive websites.
+Lot of experience using React and Django (Python) to build API's integrated with responsive websites.<br/>
-Also worked with ETL systems using scrapping techonologies such as Selenium, Scrapy and BeautifulSoup.
+Also worked with ETL systems using scrapping techonologies such as Selenium, Scrapy and BeautifulSoup.<br/>
-Love to solve coding challenges!
+Love to solve coding challenges!<br/>

 #### 🌱 💡 Studying: